GabeScott/standard-works-vault/General Conference/1971 October - “This Is My Beloved Son”.md

 Someone once said that the middle-aged and the old forget how keenly the young are affected and by what.
 The young haven’t had any experience with this amazing process called youth, and we all need to realize that.

 As a father in the Church attempts to be a father to his children, there are occasionally some special conflicts.
-In the 75th section of the Doctrine and Covenants the Lord says: “And again, verily I say unto you, that every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown; and let him labor in the church.”
-(D&C 75:28.)
+In the 75th section of the Doctrine and Covenants the Lord says: “And again, verily I say unto you, that every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown; and let him labor in the church.” ([[D&C 75.28|D&C 75:28]].)

 This spells out two basic responsibilities: providing for our families and laboring in the Church.
 There arise questions sometimes as to a seeming conflict between a father’s duty to his family and the many church responsibilities that might be his.